This post belongs to the Trello tribute with Phoenix Framework and React series.

 end

-function passing a board and a user, we will internally
+When calling the `member_joined/2` function passing a board and a user, we will internally

-make a call to the GenServer process with the message {:member_joined, board, member}
+make a call to the **GenServer** process with the message `{:member_joined, board, member}`.

 Thus why we need to add a server callback handler for it.
-The handle_call/3
+The [`handle_call/3`][8f8d7552]

-receives the request message, the caller, and the
+callback function from `GenServer` receives the request message, the caller, and the

 current state.
 So in our case we will try to get the board from the state, and add